 Located on the northwestern shore of Lake Washington at Sand Point, the completed facility is the culmination of more than ten years of planning and development.
 It is composed of nine major buildings and a vessel staging pier.
 Three of the new buildings provide offices and laboratory facilities for NOAA components and a fourth is a multipurpose auditorium.
 There is also an employee services center and a heated warehouse building with various shops.
 As NOAA's new Center is located on the site of an old Naval Air Station, two former aircraft hangars have been refurbished to provide indoor workspace and covered storage.
-The original control tower building located at the south end of the site serves as temporary office space.
+The original control tower building located at the south end of the site served as temporary office space.

 The Sand Point facility has a long history of interest and involvement with local government and citizen groups.
 The disposition of the Sand Point site in December 1974 was the subject of considerable controversy and public discussion in Seattle.
 The final decision was to give part of the land to NOAA for development of a Regional Center and the remainder to the City for a park.

 In 1975 the Seattle City Council established the Sand Point Liaison Committee.
 Mayor Wes Uhlman appointed nineteen members to the group, representing eleven community clubs, the City of Seattle, the University of Washington, the Sand Point Country Club and a group of citizens.
 The first meeting was held in May 1975 and has continued on a near-monthly basis ever since.
 Working with NOAA and the Seattle Parks Department, the citizen's group reviewed all designs and helped shape the development of both projects.

 Construction of the Western Regional Center first began in 1977 with the building of an access road connecting NOAA's property with Sand Point Way.